 Rule 3.
 Commencement of Action, Removal to Chancery Court, and Objection and Dismissal.
-[Effective until November 4, 2024]

 (a) Original Filing in Chancery Court.
 A civil action is commenced in the chancery court when service is completed upon all defendants, pursuant to Rule 4.
 A civil action is "brought" for statute of limitations purposes upon filing the initial pleading in chancery court.
 If any party files an objection to having the matter proceed in chancery court on or before the date its first pleading is due, the chancery court shall enter its order dismissing the case without prejudice.
 An objection to proceeding in chancery court is waived if not brought within the time periods in this rule.
 A dismissal of a case in chancery court is subject to W.S. § 1-3-118.
-Notwithstanding any objection brought under this rule, the chancery court may enforce a valid contract designating the chancery court as the forum to resolve disputes meeting the eligibility requirements of W.S. § 5-13-115.